ISC Year 13 Exam Results 2010

 At GCE A-level:

-Commenting on the high proportion of A grades this year (26.7% nationally, 52.3% at ISC schools), ISC Chairman, Dame Judith Mayhew Jonas, said:
+Commenting on the high proportion of A grades (8.1% nationally, 18.17% at ISC schools), ISC Chairman, Dame Judith Mayhew Jonas, said:*

 Relevant A-level results information

-For the 10th year, ISC provides the following data on the achievements of upper sixth formers (Year 13), including their grades in AS-level examinations not taken at full A level, and, in some schools, Applied A- and AS- examinations and the International Baccalaureate (IB).
+For the 11th year, ISC provides the following data on the achievements of upper sixth formers (Year 13), including their grades in AS-level examinations not taken at full A level, and, in some schools, the Pre-U, International Baccalaureate (IB), BTEC and the Extended Project Qualification.
+This year for the first time, we are presenting the data for both Applied and non-Applied subjects at A- and AS-level in aggregate form.

 The ISC list includes no aggregation of grade information into UCAS points.